cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-1.md

 ![unity-update-visual-studio-editor-package-prompt](..\images\barracuda-posenet-tutorial-v2\part-1\unity-update-visual-studio-editor-package-prompt.png)

-Feel free to update the package by selecting it in the Package Manager and click the `Update` button.
+Feel free to update the package by selecting it in the Package Manager and clicking the `Update` button.

 ![update-visual-studio-editor](..\images\barracuda-posenet-tutorial-v2\part-1\update-visual-studio-editor.png)